 Green Buildings and Sustainable Design

-Oakland University is designing and constructing its first green building project with the new Human Health Science Building.
-The project will be Oakland's first geothermal heat pump installation, and it will include an innovative desiccant cooling system powered by perhaps the largest solar thermal energy system in the Midwest.
-The project will be using a new form of technology called a Variable
+The Fall 2013 semester saw the opening of Oakland University's first green building project, the geothermal / solar thermal Human Health Science Building.
+The HHB is Oakland's first geothermal heat pump installation, and it will include an innovative desiccant cooling system powered by one of the largest solar thermal energy system in the U.S. The project will be using a newer form of technology, Variable

-Refrigerant Flow heat pump.
-These are larger units with a variable
+Refrigerant Flow heat pumps.
+These heat pumps use variable

-speed compressor serving multiple refrigerant zones.
-The Facilities Management Department has secured a $2.75M US Department of Energy grant to help fund this innovative green building concept.
+speed compressors and serve multiple refrigerant zones per unit.
+OU was awarded a $2.75M U.S. Department of Energy grant to help fund this innovative green building concept.
 For videos describing the project's many sustainable features, click here.

 Click here for the US DOE grant information.
-Overview PRESENTATION to the US DOE in May 2010
+Overview PRESENTATION to ASHRAE in June 2013

 |OU's Invests in Emerging Lighting Technologies